A powerful community of peers

 The Forum represents some of the biggest and most admired brands in the UK.
-Participants comprises over 320 companies and public sector bodies.
-Together these organisations have 145,000 professional IT staff and employ more than six million people.
+Participants comprises over 100 companies and public sector bodies and 5,000 IT professionals.

 Members use the Forum for practical experience sharing and insights on areas such as procurement, implementation, experiences of enterprise IT problems and solutions, emerging technologies and trends and process improvements.

-With the help of a modest service team, the Advisory Group provides direction for best solutions, strategies and ways of working.
+With the help of a service team, two Advisory Groups provide direction for best solutions, strategies and ways of working.

-The Forum’s Advisory Group includes CIOs and senior executives from:
+The Forum’s Advisory Groups includes CIOs and senior executives from:

 Mark Bramwell (FBCS), Head of IT, Wellcome Trust

-Mark Bramwell is the Head of IT for the Wellcome Trust, which with an asset value of c£14bn, is the world's largest biomedical research charity.
-Mark has been at the Trust for 6 years, prior to which he worked as Head of IT Development for WHSmith Limited.
+Mark Bramwell is the Head of IT for the Wellcome Trust, which is the world's largest biomedical research charity, with an asset value of c£14bn.
+Mark has been at the Trust for six years, prior to which he worked as Head of IT Development for WHSmith Limited.

-Inspired and motivated by the extraordinary work of the Trust, and its tangible benefits to human and animal health, Mark is currently embarking on the delivery of his second IT Strategy and was shortlisted for 2011 CIO Of The Year at the UK IT Industry Awards, as well as being named in the UKTech50 most influential IT Leaders in the UK IT industry.
+Inspired and motivated by the extraordinary work of the Trust, and its tangible benefits to human and animal health, Mark is currently embarking on the delivery of his second IT strategy.
+He was shortlisted for 2011 CIO of The Year at the UK IT Industry Awards and was also named in the UKTech50 most influential IT Leaders in the UK IT industry.

-A Fellow of the British Computer Society (FBCS), Mark is married with 2 children, lives in Wiltshire and commutes to London each day.
+A Fellow of the British Computer Society (FBCS), Mark is married with two children, lives in Wiltshire and commutes to London daily.

-Clifford's career started in the early 90's as part of a startup consultancy specialising in Management Information Systems for senior executives.
-He worked with a number of blue chip companies across Europe before accepting a full time role with United Biscuits in 1998.
+Clifford's career started in the early 90's as part of a start-up consultancy specialising in Management Information Systems for senior executives.
+He worked with a number of blue chip companies across Europe before accepting a full time role with United Biscuits (UB) in 1998.

-In recent years he has been the programme director for a change project spanning UB's businesses in France, Belgium and Holland.
+In recent years, he has been the Programme Director for a change project spanning UB's businesses in France, Belgium and Holland.
 Clifford took on the role of IS Director for the UB group in March 2006 and is focused on driving the UB growth agenda.
-In addition, during August 2008, he was also given responsibility to drive the enterprise wide Lean initiative across the group and subsequently became Group IS & Lean Director in June 2011.
+In August 2008, he was also given responsibility for driving the enterprise-wide Lean initiative across the group and subsequently became Group IS & Lean Director in June 2011.

 Malcolm Carrie, Director of Global Strategy & Architecture, Office of the CIO, BAE Systems

-Malcolm is responsible for the Corporation's overall information management and technology strategy and architecture providing the policies, processes, standards and leadership to deliver coherence across BAE Systems plc's businesses in all countries.
+Malcolm is responsible for BAE Systems' overall information management and technology strategy and architecture, providing the policies, processes, standards and leadership to deliver coherence across the business and in all the countries in which it operates.

 Mark Fabes, UK IT Director, McDonald's

-Prior to McDonald's, he was Director of Business Support Systems at Whitbread Group PLC and Head of IT at Allders Department Stores.
+Prior to his role at McDonald's, Mark was Director of Business Support Systems at Whitbread Group PLC and Head of IT at Allders Department Stores.

 Mark Laws, Head of Application Services, dmg media

-An IT professional of 14 years, Mark has held positions throughout the IT arena.
-Starting as Graduate within GlaxoWellcome in 1998, Mark served his IT apprenticeship in Data Centre Operations, which included a stint loading back-up tapes into over 400 servers.
-In the years since he has been responsible for researching and defining global strategies in Voice and Collaboration.
-Mark also ran Global Finance Application services, living with the inception of Sarbanes Oxley as well the programme management of an application migration from Lotus Notes.
-Today he is Head of Application Services at A&N Media where he is responsible for the service management of the organisation Editorial, Advertising, CRM and Back-Office Applications.
+An IT professional with 14 years' experience, Mark has held various positions across many areas of IT.
+Starting as a graduate at GlaxoWellcome in 1998, Mark served his IT apprenticeship in data centre operations, which included a stint loading back-up tapes into over 400 servers.
+Since then, he has been responsible for researching and defining global strategies in voice and collaboration.
+Mark has also run global finance application services, with the inception of Sarbanes-Oxley, and has also managed an application migration from Lotus Notes.
+Today he is Head of Application Services at A&N Media where he is responsible for the service management of the organisation's editorial, advertising, CRM and back office applications.

-Outside of work and The Forum, Mark has a young family and enjoys planning holidays that stretch his scuba diving experiences.
+Outside of work and The Forum, Mark has a young family and enjoys holidays that allow him to indulge his passion for scuba diving.

 Ian Macdonald, Head of Operational Control Centre, The Co-operative Group

-In recent years has gained significant experience of improving IT performance and organisational capability through the adoption of ITIL and related best practice frameworks.
+In recent years he has gained significant experience in improving IT performance and organisational capability through the adoption of ITIL and related best practice frameworks.

-Within the IT Industry Ian has had active participation supporting User Groups, Forums and industry bodies such as Guide Share Europe, UKCMG, ITSMF and the Office of Government Commerce.
+Within the IT Industry, Ian has actively supported user groups, forums and industry bodies, such as Guide Share Europe, UKCMG, ITSMF and the Office of Government Commerce.

-Gareth's work interests include personal development of young people in the IT world; putting people in touch with each other and finding win-win situations; the measurement of home energy consumption and energy creation, and energy efficiency; trend spotting and communication; and ensuring The Corporate IT Forum is successful.
+Gareth's work interests include personal development of young people in the IT world, energy efficiency and the measurement of home energy consumption and energy creation, trend spotting, communication, and ensuring The Corporate IT Forum is successful.